 MCT: Predecessor of SQE1

-From September 2021 the QLTS assessments will be replaced by the Solicitors Qualifying Examination (SQE), also referred to as super-exam.
-The SQE will be a new common route to qualification that all domestic and overseas prospective solicitors will be required to undertake.
+In September 2021 the QLTS assessments was replaced by the Solicitors Qualifying Examination (SQE), also referred to as super-exam.
+The SQE is now a new common route to qualification that all domestic and overseas prospective solicitors are required to undertake.

 The SQE equivalents of QLTS MCT and OSCE are SQE1 and SQE2 respectively.
 Read more about SQE1.